thinhlx1993/vietnamese_asr/README.md

 # How to use

-Download model weight here
+## Download model weight here

 https://drive.google.com/drive/folders/1SVNibfeMshfVkmatIU90LYok_Mf0zMD0?usp=sharing

-Install Nemo Frameworks
+## nstall Nemo Frameworks

 https://github.com/NVIDIA/NeMo

-You can try demo in the example folder
+## You can try demo in the example folder or this one

 I created a free-to-use API server to submit the inference data

+The file input should have a bitrate of 16000 to avoid hidden bugs

 ```python
 import subprocess